The 9 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking

 platypus water filter

-The filter itself does most of the work and gets most, but unfortunately not all, microscopic life out of your water.
+The filter itself does most of the work and removes most, but unfortunately not all, microscopic life from your water.

-The basic fact is that there are big microbugs like Amoeba and Bacteria that are relatively easy to filter out but viruses are just so small that it’s a technological challenge to filter them out, not even the best camping water filter will catch them.
+The basic fact is that there are big microorganisms like Amoeba and Bacteria that are relatively easy to filter out, but viruses are just so small that it’s a technological challenge to filter them out; not even the best camping water filter will catch them.

-The good news is that 99% of the bad stuff in water are amoeba and bacteria so usually that’s enough.
+The good news is that 99% of the bad stuff in water is amoeba and bacteria, so usually that’s enough.

-If you do want to stop viruses then you need a purifier.
-Purifiers come in many forms, chemical, UV light, and super-fine filters being the most common all of which have their pros and cons.
+If you do want to stop viruses, then you need a purifier.
+Purifiers come in many forms, chemical, UV light, and super-fine filters being the most common, each with its pros and cons.

-All the microscopic stuff you’re cleaning out of your water is slowly blocking the microscopic pores in your filter, and that means filtration gets slower and harder.
-Some filters try to send it back out the way it came with a back flush.
+All the microscopic stuff you’re cleaning out of your water is slowly clogging the pores in your filter, which means filtration slows down and becomes more complicated.
+Some filters try to send it back out the way it came, with a backflush.
 These can be either built-in or come as a syringe, an extra item to carry.

 3 Great Portable Pump Water Filters